ab604/claude-code-r-skills/README.md

 - **R packages**: Use `pak` for installation
 - **R environments**: Use `renv` for project isolation
 - **Python**: Use `uv` for Python environments (if needed)

-## Contributing

-Contributions welcome!
-Please ensure any additions:

-1. Follow existing file formats (YAML frontmatter for skills/commands/agents)
-2. Include practical R code examples
-3. Highlight modern patterns over legacy approaches
-4. Include "when to use" and "when to avoid" guidance
-5. Add tests or examples where applicable

-## Acknowledgments

-This project builds on the work of others:

-- **[sj-io](https://gist.github.com/sj-io/3828d64d0969f2a0f05297e59e6c15ad)** - Original R tidyverse expert guide that formed the foundation for the R skills in this repository
-- **[Affaan M / everything-claude-code](https://github.com/affaan-m/everything-claude-code)** - Framework structure, rules, commands, and agents adapted for R development

 ## License